PGBBS/pgbbs.github.io/_pages/how-to-write-your-thesis.md

 with a very concise four-sentence template for a good abstract

+# Advice: start with the title, introduction and table of contents
+Then update as you move along

+"You may change your itinerary in the middle of the voyage, but you will modify that itinerary, and not no itinerary." -- Umberto Eco, How To Write A Thesis

+# Advice: Make a mess, then clean up.
+aka "Puke on the paper."
+(Thanks Isma!)

 # Michael Granitzer has some advice on

 - [how to write your
   thesis](http://www.fim.uni-passau.de/en/media-computer-science/teaching/thesis/thesis-guide/)
-- [how to write a paper and software frameworks](http://www.fim.uni-passau.de/en/media-computer-science/teaching/resources/)
+- [how to write a paper and software frameworks](http://www.fim.uni-passau.de/en/media-computer-science/teaching/resources/) -
--